mikedilger/gossip/README.md

 - **High user control**: The plan is for the user to be in control of quite a lot of settings regarding which posts they see, which relays to talk to, and when to fetch from them, but with some sane defaults.
 - **Key Security**: Private keys need to be handled as securely as possible.
 We store the key encrypted under a passphrase on disk, and we zero out any memory that has seen either the key or the passphrase that decrypts it.
 We also keep the decrypted key in just one place, the Signer, which doesn't provide access to the key directly.
 Eventually we will look to add hardware token support, probably first using programmable [Solo keys](https://solokeys.com/) because I have a few of those.
 - **Portable** design intended for the **desktop**: This is intended to run on desktop computers, but not limited as such.
 The platform must be supported by rust (most are), and SQLite3 needs to store its file somewhere.
-The UI will run on anything that runs one of these backends:
+The UI will run on many backends.
-    - OpenGL (via glium or glow)
-    - OpenGL ES (via glow or wgpu)
-    - WebGL (via glow)
-    - Vulkan (via wgpu)
-    - Metal (via wgpu)
-    - DirectX 11/12 (via wgpu)
-    - Browsers (via WebAssembly)
 - **High-enough performance**: Generally the network speed should be your limiting factor on performance, not the UI or any other part of the code.
 It doesn't matter too much how fast the code runs as long as it is always faster than the network, and I think that's definitely true for gossip.
 - **Easy-ish on CPU/power usage**: We can't achieve this as well as other clients might because we use an immediate-mode renderer which necessarily recomputes what it draws every "frame" and may redraw many times per second.
 We are working hard to minimize the CPU impact of this hot loop.
 Try it and see.
 - **Privacy Options**: in case someone wishes to remain secret they should use Gossip over Tor - I recommend using QubesOS do to this.
 But you could use Whonix or even Tails.
 Don't just do it on your normal OS which won't do Tor completely.
-Gossip will provide options to support privacy usage such as not loading avatars, having multiple identities, not necessarily sharing who you follow, etc.
+Gossip provides options to support privacy usage such as not loading avatars, not necessarily sharing who you follow, etc. We will be adding more privacy features.

 ### nostr features supported